Sales Probing Questions to Uncover Buyer Needs

 Buyers who have a strong Dominance personality, on the other hand, prefer direct, fast-paced interactions.
 These types of buyers would most likely prefer getting straight into the nitty gritty of the meeting.

 (Identifying and adapting to buyer styles is a key component of IMPACT-U online sales training.
 You can learn more about the system and request a demo here.)

 Problem questions aim to uncover the true challenge the buyer is having, as well as the buyer’s deep motivations.
-These questions are appropriate early in the sales process.
+These sales probing questions are appropriate early in the sales process.
 Examples include: